masonitea/ffmpeg/README.md

 # FFMPEG-cs3505

-Created for Dr. Peter Jenson's 2020 Spring CS 3505 ("Software Practices II") class.
-Project contians a codec for an "asif" file format through the implementation of a muxer/demuxer and encoder/decoder.
+Created for Dr. Peter Jenson's 2020 Spring Software Practices II class.
+Project contians a codec for a custom file format through the implementation of a muxer/demuxer and encoder/decoder.

-# "asif" file format
+# File format

 - +0:	Four characters "asif"	To identify the data as "asif" data
 - +4:	32-bit little endian int	Sample rate (frequency)